In this assignment, you will use the SVG creation functions we developed in L04 to design simple visualizations for a dataset.

 scores.js.
 The dataset looks like this:

 You will create three different visualizations of this dataset:

-SATM column) versus SAT’s verbal scores (
+SATV column) versus SAT’s mathematics scores (

-SATM variable, and the -coordinate should encode
+SATV variable, and the \(y\)-coordinate should encode

-SATV.
+SATM.
 All circles should have a fixed radius and color (please customize these as you see fit).

 Next, create a different scatterplot, now showing the relationship between: